ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    ```
    sudo systemctl status nginx
    ```
-   {:pre}
+   {:codeblock}
    The output should show you that the Nginx service is **active** and running.
 3. You’ll need to open **HTTP (80)** and **HTTPS (443)** ports to receive traffic (requests).
 You can do that by adjusting the Firewall via [UFW](https://help.ubuntu.com/community/UFW) - `sudo ufw enable` and by enabling the ‘Nginx Full’ profile which includes rules for both ports:
    ```
    sudo ufw allow 'Nginx Full'
    ```
-   {:pre}
+   {:codeblock}
 4. To verify that Nginx works as expected open `http://FLOATING_IP` in your browser of choice, and you should see the default Nginx welcome page.
 5. To update the html page with the region and zone details, run the below command
    ```
    nano /var/www/html/index.nginx-debian.html
    ```
-   {:pre}
+   {:codeblock}
    Append the region and zone say _server running in **zone 1 of region 1**_ to the `h1` tag quoting `Welcome to nginx!` and save the changes.
 6. Restart the nginx server to reflect the changes
    ```
    sudo systemctl restart nginx
    ```
-   {:pre}
+   {:codeblock}

-**REPEAT** the steps 1-6 to install and configure the webserver on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.
+**REPEAT** the above steps to install and configure the webserver on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.

 ## Distribute traffic between zones with load balancers